 What a great topic, something we really enjoy, to make, to eat, and to talk about!!
-Below is a brief description of our food sourcing, for details of the different meals, please click on the links to the left.
 Let’s hope there is something that can tempt you!

-The Watermill at Salkeld supplies our organic flour for the homemade bread.
-It’s a lovely place to visit if you like baking and/or vegetarian food.
+The Watermill at Salkeld supplies our organic flour for the homemade bread, and they have an online shop if you would like some of their flour or other items.

 Our bacon all comes from Cranstons, a local butcher in Penrith, who have also established a “local food hall” that includes a greengrocer and fishmonger.

 Quite some of our food is organic, but we don’t claim to be 100% organic.
 We choose to use organic produce where we think it provides the best value.
 The best example is the organic flour, an important staple which makes really good bread.

 Suma Wholefoods stock a range of their own brand products as well as natural and responsibly sourced products from many other wholefood suppliers.
 We purchase many of our staple groceries from them, a large part of which are organic and/or Fair Trade.
 Suma is one of the largest workers cooperatives in England.

 After having spent years in Tanzania, Fairtrade is very important to us, so we try to get as many Fairtrade products as possible.
 This means not only tea and coffee, but also sugar, sometimes bananas, vanilla, drinking and cooking chocolate, sometimes honey, and whatever else we can find.

 We have a fridge in the breakfast room that always has fresh milk for hot drinks, but you are also welcome to use it for wine, your own packed lunch, food for children, or whatever else you might want to keep cool.